tudumanne/RNA-seq-spikein/README.md

 ### Overview of the pipeline

 This pipeline was run on an HPC (high-performance computing) system based on CentOS (Linux).
 R based analysis was carried out in RStudio/MacOS Catalina.
-The 'Scripts' folder contains template bash scripts and example Snakemake workflows.
+The 'Scripts' folder contains template bash scripts for the analysis.

 ![alt text](https://github.com/tudumanne/RNA-seq-spikein/files/7829892/Picture.1.pdf)